zamanali423/Personal-Notes-Application/README.md

 Welcome to the Personal Notes Application!
 This repository contains a web-based application for managing personal notes.
 The application is built using modern web technologies and follows a clean architecture pattern to ensure scalability and maintainability.

 ## Table of Contents
-1.Architecture
+1. Architecture
 <br/>
-2.Setup Instructions
+2. Setup Instructions
 <br/>
-3.Usage Guide
+3. Usage Guide
 <br/>
-4.Contributing
+4. Contributing
 <br/>

 ## Architecture